phillydotnet/HandsOnLabs/2019/07/README.md

 <img src="@member.picture.thumbnail" @onclick=@(e => SelectUser(e, member)) />
 ```

-We're going to keep a list of Result items now, so add this field in the `@functions` section:
+We're going to keep a list of Result items now, so add this field in the `@code` section:
 ```C#
 private List<Member> selectedTeammates = new List<Member>();
 ```